top of page

 Stop Guessing, Start Sourcing: How Strategic Sourcing Gives Industrial Fabric Buyers a Competitive Edge

-Total Landed Cost is the true cost of getting goods into your warehouse or your customer’s location — far beyond the price on a purchase order.
-For industrial and technical fabrics sourced globally, Total Landed Cost includes every dollar between the mill and your dock:
+Total Landed Cost is the true cost of getting goods into your warehouse — far beyond the price on a purchase order.
+For industrial and technical fabrics sourced globally, it includes every dollar between the mill and your dock:

 Understanding this number lets you set the right price, make confident sourcing decisions, and solve cost problems for your customers before they become your problems.